NPNorthPath AICanadian context, practical AI work, and steadier career rebuilding.

 A Poseidon-themed illustration used as the lead image for Capability Evolver inside the OpenClaw skills section.

-Before using this OpenClaw skill in production work, review the original repository and current files so you can confirm setup details, dependencies, and scope.
+Before you use this OpenClaw skill in real work, review the current listing, files, and runtime notes so you can confirm setup steps, dependencies, and scope.

-Open the original skill
+Open the current listing

 Capability Evolver makes the most sense after a team already has a stable baseline.
 It belongs in the layer where you inspect repeated work, decide what should become more capable, and then update the surrounding workflow with intention.